Lab

 Introduction

-This lab will determine the focal length of a given lens by using an optical bench to make measurements of object and image distances.
-In addition, you will be asked to make other observations that further your knowledge of properties of your lens.
+In this lab, the student will determine the focal length of a given lens by using an optical bench to make measurements of object and image distances.
+Students will be asked to make additional observations to further their knowledge of lens properties.

 Part I: Determining the Experimental Focal Length of your Lens

-1. Measure the diameter of the quarter (object, h
+1. Measure the diameter of the quarter (h

 o

-2. Place your quarter (object) and lens so the diameter of the image the quarter on the screen is less then 1.5 cm.
+2. Position your quarter (object) and the lens so that the diameter of the quarter's image on the screen is less then 1.5 cm.
 Make sure that the image is brought into sharp focus.

-3. Measure the distance between the object and the lens (d
+3. Measure the distance between the object and the lens (s

 o

 ).
-Record the value in the table below.
+Record the measurement, in centimeters, in the table below.

-4. Measure the distance between the lens and the screen (d
+4. Measure the distance between the lens and the screen (s

 i

 ).
-Record the value in the table below.
+Record the measurement, in centimeters, in the table below.

 o